fbpx

 What should I do?

-Follow your baby’s lead and feed as often as he or she needs to: breastfeeding more often will automatically bring in more milk and will cause your milk supply to increase in a short time.
-It is not necessary or advisable to supplement your baby with formula or pumped milk as supplements and bottles can interfere with your production, preventing your body from receiving the message that more milk should be produced, and in some cases, it may result in your baby no longer wanting to be breastfed.
-Above all, tons of patience and love…nothing lasts forever!
+Follow your baby’s lead and breastfeed as often as he or she needs to: breastfeeding directly at the breast more often will automatically bring in more breast milk and cause your milk supply to increase quickly.
+Supplementing your baby with formula or pumped breastmilk is not advisable or recommended, as supplements and bottles can interfere with your milk supply, preventing your body from receiving the message that more breast milk should be produced.
+Sometimes, it may result in your baby not wanting to breastfeed anymore.
+Above all, you will need tons of patience and love; remember, nothing lasts forever!

 How do I know if my baby is going through a growth spurt or if there is any other problem?

-If your baby is gaining weight normally, the higher demand and the increased fussiness are probably just due to a growth spurt.
+If your baby is gaining weight as normally expected, the higher demand for breastfeeding and the increased fussiness are probably just due to a growth spurt.

-But if your baby has difficulty gaining weight properly or is showing signs of pain or discomfort, it’s always a good idea to check with your doctor.
+But if your baby has difficulties with gaining weight properly or is showing signs of pain or discomfort, it’s always a good idea to check with your healthcare professional or pediatrician.

 ¿Do you need advice?